-- Your car's value – It's based on age, condition and mileage.
+- Check your car's value – It depends on age, condition and mileage.
 You can check its valuation online.

-- The 'cost to change' – If you negotiate a good discount on a new car, you're unlikely to get a generous trade-in for your old car.
+- Look at the deal you're offered to buy a new car – if you negotiate a good discount, you're unlikely to get a good trade-in price for your old car.

-- Selling privately – You should get more than the part exchange, but it can be time consuming and stressful.
+- Think about selling privately – you should get more than if you part exchange it, but it can be time consuming.

-Spend some time going over the warranty conditions before you sign.
-For example, you may need to fork out for routine checks to ensure the long-term anti-corrosion warranty remains valid.
+Go over the warranty conditions before you sign.
+For example, you may need to fork out for routine checks to make sure the long-term, anti-corrosion warranty stays valid.

-Car manufacturers can't insist that you get the car serviced by a franchise dealer during the warranty period.
+Car manufacturers can't demand you get your car serviced by a franchise dealer while it's under warranty.
 But you must still get it serviced according to their recommended schedule, using only manufacturer approved parts.
-And you'll have to keep records so you can demonstrate to the manufacturer that servicing was undertaken to their requirements.
+And you'll have to keep records, to show the manufacturer that you've done what was expected..

-It's worth bearing in mind that if anything goes wrong shortly after the warranty expires, a manufacturer is more likely to show goodwill towards any claim if the car has been serviced by one of their dealers.
+It's worth bearing in mind that if anything goes wrong shortly after the warranty expires, a manufacturer is more likely to show goodwill towards if it's been serviced by one of their dealers.

 And don't be pressured into buying – walk away if you're not completely happy.

-- Collect the car when the dealer is not busy, so that they can help you to familiarise with the controls and any set-up required.
+- Collect the car when the dealer is not busy, so that they can help you to familiarise with the controls and any set-up needed.

 23 March 2012